mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 <img src="/img/networked-physics-in-vr/thedivision.jpg" width="100%"/>

 **The Division** also uses a distributed simulation approach.
 Each player runs the simulation for their player character locally, sending their position and actions to a dedicated server.
 This hides latency for the local player, while allowing the game to scale up to high player counts.
 However, this approach is not without controversy, as it has caused [serious cheating problems](https://www.theguardian.com/technology/2016/apr/26/hackers-cheats-ruined-the-division-pc-ubisoft) on PC.

+## Network Model: Conclusion

+So which is best?
+In this case we're going with _distributed simulation_ because the PhysX engine is not deterministic, and we don't have hard anti-cheat requirements for this demo because it's a cooperative experience.

 # The Authority Scheme